 - Bicycle accidents

 - Workplace accidents

+Symptoms you suffered an orthopedic injury may include pain, swelling, bruising or redness.
 Immediate medication attention is needed following an orthopedic injury.
-Since there is such a wide range of different orthopedic injuries, any pain, swelling, bruising or redness in a hurt area should be examined by a medical professional.
+Since there is such a wide range of different orthopedic injuries, any symptoms should be examined by a medical professional.